mattstyles/previn/README.md

 But you see where we’re heading right?
 What about if we need a clickable and moveable entity?

-We can create a `Movey-Clickey` class that extends `Moveable` or `Clickable` and re-implements the methods of the other whilst having access to `Entity` and `Object` methods, but thats particularly rubbish, we’d like to be as [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) as possible if we can and this duplicative solution scales particularly badly.
+We can create a `Movey-Clickey` class that extends `Moveable` or `Clickable` and re-implements the methods of the other whilst having access to `Entity` and `BaseObject` methods, but thats particularly rubbish, we’d like to be as [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) as possible if we can and this duplicative solution scales particularly badly.

 ### Traditional mixin pattern